top of page

 Local Governance and Sustainability

-The implementation of the project is supported by a $30,000 USD grant from the Palavecino Municipality, along with technical accompaniment from the FAU-Barquisimeto Extramural Teaching Unit and the Dislocal collective.
+The implementation of the project is supported by a $30,000 USD grant from the Palavecino Municipality, along with technical accompaniment from the FAU-Barquisimeto Extramural Teaching Unit and the Dislocal.

 • Completion of the roof and enclosures.